EutropicAI/cccv/README.md

 #### VapourSynth

-a simple example to use the VSR (Video Super-Resolution) model to process a video (AnimeSR)
+a simple example to use the VapourSynth to process a video

 ```python
 import vapoursynth as vs